 Business travel expense management

 Business travel is an expensive endeavor, and it’s only getting more.
 According to the U.S. Bureau of Labor Statistics, the average per diem rate for hotels in the United States increased by 4.1% in 2017.
-It’s important to keep your costs down, but it’s equally important to ensure that you’re not losing money.
-If you’re spending more than you’re bringing in, you’re going to have will.
-Business travel expense management is crucial, and it can be done in several ways.
+It’s important to keep your costs down, but it’s equally important to ensure you’re not losing money.
+If you spend more than you bring in, you will have will.
+Business travel expense management is crucial and can be done in several ways.
 But it all boils down to the same thing: tracking expenses and maximizing rewards.

 What to pack for business travel?

-You’ve been telling yourself for years that you’re going to stay will your home office.
+You’ve told yourself for years that you will stay at your home office.
 You’ve got the desk, the computer, and everything you need.
-But there’s something ang in a hotel room or a client’s office that makes you less productive than when you’re at your own office.
-That’s why I made about what to pack for business travel.
+But something in a hotel room or a client’s office makes you less productive than when you’re at your office.
+That’s why I talked about what to pack for business travel.
 It’s a list of things that I wish I had known before I started traveling for work.
-Included is a check checklist ahead and ensure you’re ensure the right things.
+Included is a checklist ahead and ensure you’re ensuring the right things.
 If you’re a frequent traveler, you’ll want to add some items that are more specific to your needs.
 I also include a section on how to stay connected while on the road.
 This can be helpful for anyone who likes to work from home.

 How to find cheap flights for business travel?

-While a majority of business travelers tend to fly coach, there are a few things you can do to save some cash on your next flight.
-First off, be sure to compare fares from multiple sites, not just one.
-If you check only one place, you might end up flying into a destination with higher prices than in a different city.
+While most business travelers tend to fly coach, you can do a few things to save cash on your next flight.
+First, compare fares from multiple sites, not just one.
+If you check only one place, you might fly into a destination with higher prices than in a different city.
 Second, look for the cheapest flights.
 If you’re flying in coach, the most expensive time is during the peak travel season.
 That’s usually the middle of the month.

 If you’re flying in premium, then you should be able to find the cheapest flights during the low season.
 Another tip is to look for flights that leave early in the morning or late at night.
-That way you won’t be complete, ,ting with anyone else for a seat.
+That way, you won’t be completely ting with anyone else for a seat.
 And finally, if you’re looking for business class flights, you should start booking as soon as you book your flight.
-If you wait until the last minute, you’ll be you’ll premium rate.
+You’ll be your premium rate if you wait until the last minute.

 What’s the best time of year for business travel?

 If you’re planning a business trip, it’s probably a good idea to know the best time of year for that business trip.
 Regarding business travel, there are plenty of reasons to consider timing your trip.
 For instance, some cities are more expensive during certain seasons.
 Others might be too cold or too hot.
 Or maybe your company is more popular at a certain time of the year.
-Whatever the case, knowing what time of year to travel will help you save money on hotels, flights, and other related expenses.
+Knowing what time of year to travel will help you save money on hotels, flights, and other related expenses.
 It’s important to note that the ideal season to travel depends on the destination.
 If you’re visiting the mountains or beach, winter is a perfect time to visit.
-But if you’re going to summer is usually the best time in a big city, summer is usualquestionons about business travel.
+But if you’re going to summer is usually the best time in a big city, summer is typically a question about business travel.

 Q: What is the most important thing you learned from business trips?